GeneticAllianceAdmin/testrepo/docs/source/index.rst

 This is intro content for documentation.
 This is another line.
-Here is another line by Robert, looking for some attention...
+Here is another line by Robert, looking for some respect...

 Another simple header
 =====================